bhisaac/5eFP/5eFP-SRD.md

 For example, if you’re a wizard who has upgraded Magic three times, you have four 1st-­level and two 2nd-­level spell slots.
 With an INT of +3, your list of prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your spellbook.
 If you prepare the 1st-­level spell *magic missile*, you can cast it using a 1st-­level or a 2nd-­level slot.
 Casting the spell doesn’t remove it from your list of prepared spells.

-You can change your list of prepared spells when you finish a long rest.
-Preparing a new list of wizard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.
+You can change your list of prepared spells at HQ.
+Preparing a new list of wizard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell.

 #### Spellcasting Ability